DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/     course-program.md

   <li>The next edition of the course will start <b>11-02-2022</b>.</li>
 <li>There are 2 tracks to choose from: </li>
 <ul>
-  <li> An <b>in-depth track</b> that requires programming and offers participants the ability to create their own AI solutions.</li>
+  <li> An <b>full track</b> that requires programming and offers participants the ability to create their own AI solutions.</li>
-  <li> A <b>short track</b> that requires no programming and offers participants a good understanding of what AI is and how it can benefit your work.</li>
+  <li> A <b>light track</b> that requires no programming and offers participants a good understanding of what AI is and how it can benefit your work.</li>
 </ul>
 </ul>
 ## Full track program